yassato/caige_barley/manuscript/manuscript.md

 This is the first report for Neighbor GWAS to detect a significant QTL and, to our knowledge, one of few reports on significant QTLs associated with neighbor genotypic effects on agriculturally important traits [@montazeaud_cultivar_2022].

 ## Genetic architecture of neighbor effects
 Through marker-trait associations, GWAS can provide correlative evidence for candidate genes near significant SNPs.
 On the tip of the chromosome 7H, we specifically found a significant SNP at 610368438 for the net form net blotch; and a marginally significant SNP at 581517810 for scald.
-Within 30-kb near the 610368438 position, did we find the two loci HORVU.MOREX.r3.7HG0742860 and HORVU.MOREX.r3.7HG0742870 which encoded protein kinases.
+Within 30-kb near the 610368438 position, we did find the two loci HORVU.MOREX.r3.7HG0742860 and HORVU.MOREX.r3.7HG0742870 which encoded protein kinases.
 Another SNP at 581517810 was located within 30 kb near the loci HORVU.MOREX.r3.7HG0731740, HORVU.MOREX.r3.7HG0731730, and HORVU.MOREX.r3.7HG0731700 which encoded a SCO1-like protein, lipid transfer protein, and transducin/WD40 repeat protein, respectively.
-Among them, protein kinases and WD40 repeat proteins are known to involve barley resistance to abiotic and biotic stresses (cites).
+Among them, protein kinases and WD40 repeat proteins are known to involve barley resistance to abiotic and biotic stresses (**cites**).
 Although such gene functions need to be validated, these candidate genes add functional inference to the long-distance neighbor genotypic effects on disease infection.

 Besides candidate genes, previous studies reported several net blotch-related QTLs were reported for the tip of the chromosome 7H (Tamang et al. 2015; Richard et al. 2017; Novakazi et al. 2019; Clare et al. 2019) near 581517810 and 610368438 bp positions.